Urgent Care Clinic FAQ

 What is the usual wait time at Brentview Medical?

 Wait times are generally very short.
 Unlike an ER, where wait times can be 4 hours or more, Brentview Medical will typically see a patient within 20 minutes of their check-in.
-Many times the wait time is even shorter than 20 minutes.

 Is it more expensive to visit an Urgent Care Center rather than an Emergency Room?

 Urgent care centers are generally considerably less expensive to visit than ER’s.
 Sometimes an urgent care visit can be a third as expensive as your hospital’s emergency room.